brittbowers/brittsbits-bytes/site/content/post/gsdmm.md

 ## Other Short Text Algorithms

 I’ve focused on GSDMM because I learned the most about it through a personal project (see next post).
 There are other methods for short text clustering, but I have noticed that DMM is an underlying principle to many of these (GPU-DMM and GPU-PDMM adding in word embeddings), so I believe understanding these parameters and basic building blocks will serve well to developing more complex models.

+## References

+The original paper by Yin and Wang [here](https://towardsdatascience.com/short-text-topic-modeling-70e50a57c883)

+This [article](https://towardsdatascience.com/short-text-topic-modeling-70e50a57c883) summarizes GSDMM pretty well with relation to LDA and application.

+I didn't dive too deep into Gibbs Sampling.
+Another good article for LDA and Gibbs is [here](https://medium.com/analytics-vidhya/topic-modeling-using-lda-and-gibbs-sampling-explained-49d49b3d1045)